Garcinia parvifolia

-Garcinia parvifolia, the Kundong, Brunei cherry or Asam aur aur, is a tropical evergreen tree native to Borneo, Peninsular Malaysia, Sulawesi and Sumatra.
+Garcinia parvifolia, the Kundong, Kumanjing, Brunei cherry or Asam aur aur, is a tropical evergreen tree native to Borneo, Peninsular Malaysia, Sulawesi and Sumatra.
 The tree is found at elevations of 600–800 m in humid environments, and grows to a height of 33 m.
 The bark, wood, leaves, and fruit of the kundong tree are used by humans.

 Propagation

 Kundong trees grow in the humid interior of Borneo.
 The trees can be found at higher elevations along ridges and near riverbanks.
 The kundong propagates through seeds that take around six months to germinate.
 The tree grows quickly and once planted can produce fruit in as little as 4 years.
 The majority of kundong grow in the wild, but the tree can be cultivated in gardens.

 Usage

 In Borneo the bark of the tree is used to produce resin, while the wood is used in furniture or for carving.
 The juvenile leaves of the tree are eaten as a vegetable.
 The plant is used as a rootstock for mangosteen.